xFiveRivers/lane-detection-advanced/README.md

 ## **Summary**

-This repo is a personal project to explore autonomous vehicles through lane detection with computer vision techniques.
-It also contains sequencial `jupyter` notebooks in which I describe the background and motivation to each step in the pipeline.

-My intention was to create a tutorial of sorts for myself, mostly so that I could easily review the motivation and code behind each decision.
-It's also a good way of clearly showing what is being done without having to decipher scripts.
+This repo is a personal project to explore autonomous vehicles through **lane detection with computer vision techniques**.
+It also contains sequential `jupyter` notebooks in which I describe the background and motivation to each step in the pipeline.
+My intention was to create a tutorial of sorts for myself, mostly so to easily review the motivation and code behind each method.
+It's also a good way of visually showing each step in the pipeline without having to decipher scripts.

 ## **Data**